-Significant non-cash transactions during the period ended August 31, 2021 include the Company:
+Significant non-cash transactions during the year ended November 30, 2021 include the Company:

-Significant non-cash transactions during the period ended August 31, 2020 include the Company:
+Significant non-cash transactions during the year ended November 30, 2020 include the Company:

-- i) granted 356,400 common shares with a value of \$8,910 pursuant to the Scandinavian Projects agreement in maintaining the vendor's percentage interest of 9.9%. - ii) allocated \$68,510 of reserves to deficit pursuant to the expiry of options. - iii) allocated \$60,800 of reserves to deficit of pursuant to the expiry of compensation warrants.
+- i) allocated \$68,510 of reserves to deficit pursuant to the expiry of options. - ii) allocated \$42,011 of reserves to deficit of pursuant to the cancellation of options. - iii) recorded \$75,000 in reserves pursuant to agent warrants granted in relation to a private placement.